mongodb/terraform-provider-mongodbatlas/docs/guides/cluster-to-advanced-cluster-migration-guide.md

     }
   }
   ```
-4. Run a `terraform apply`, you should expect to see the resource imported
+4. Run a `terraform apply`, you should expect to see the resource imported.
-5f.
-Remove the "default" fields.
-Many fields of this resource are optional, look for fields with a `null` value or blocks you didn't specify before, e.g:
+5. Remove the "default" fields.
+Many fields of this resource are optional, look for fields with a `null` or `0` value or blocks you didn't specify before, e.g:
    - `advanced_configuration`
    - `connection_strings`
    - `cluster_id`
    - `bi_connector_config`
-6. Re-run `terraform apply` to ensure you have no plan changes
+6. Re-run `terraform apply` to ensure you have no plan changes.
-7. Update the references from your old cluster resource: `mongodbatlas_cluster.this.XXXX` to the new `mongodbatlas_advanced_cluster.this.XXX`
+7. Update the references from your old cluster resource: `mongodbatlas_cluster.this.XXXX` to the new `mongodbatlas_advanced_cluster.this.XXX`.
    - Double check [output-changes](#output-changes) to ensure the meaning stays unchanged
-8. Replace your existing clusters with the ones from `cluster.tf` and run `terraform state rm mongodbatlas_cluster.this`
+8. Replace your existing clusters with the ones from `cluster.tf` and run `terraform state rm mongodbatlas_cluster.this`.
-9. Re-run `terraform apply` to ensure you have no plan changes
+9. Re-run `terraform apply` to ensure you have no plan changes.

-### Method 2: `python ./migrate_cluster_to_adv_cluster.py` (No working implementation yet, but maybe by 24th of July)
-This method uses a python script to migrate the cluster resources it has three checkpoints:
-1. Confirm the updated config is ok
-2. Confirm there is no changes to the plan
-3. Confirm to remove the old `mongodbatlas_cluster` resources